Colin Jost Talks Being a Stepdad to Scarlett Johansson’s Daughter

 Colin Jost is opening up about being a stepdad.

-Jost, 42, made rare comments about being a stepfather to Scarlett Johansson’s 9-year-old daughter, Rose, whom Johansson shares with her ex-husband, Romain Duariac.
+Jost, 42, made rare comments about being a stepfather to Scarlett Johansson’s 9-year-old daughter, Rose, whom Johansson shares with her ex-husband Romain Dauriac.

 “I think part of the reason I fell in love with her is she’s a great mom,” Jost told The New York Times in an interview published on Saturday, July 13.
 “I’ve known Rose, my stepdaughter, since she was 2.
 It’s weird.
 You get to actually preview someone as a mom.”